ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 ### Function to Determine Active Users

-FastAPI extracts the session_id from the cookie of the received request and considers the user logged in if it matches an entry in the session database.
+In the `get_current_user` function, FastAPI extracts the session_id from the cookie of the received request and considers the user logged in if it matches an entry in the session database.
-`get_current_active_user` checks whether the user is not disabled, and `get_admin_user` checks whether the user has admin privileges.
+The `get_current_active_user` checks whether the user is disabled, and the `get_admin_user` checks whether the user has admin privileges.

 Sample code for `auth/auth.py` is as follows: